trdunsworth/DECCreport3/report_wk36.docx.md

 :::

-However, we can see that the median time to process a cardiac arrest and get the units rolling is about 42.5 seconds.
-The median time that we are on the phone is significantly longer, around 8.5 minutes.
+However, we can see that the median time to process a cardiac arrest and get the units rolling is about 44 seconds.
+This was 1.5 second longer than the previous week.
+The median time that we are on the phone is significantly longer, just under 7 minutes.
 That is to be expected since the calltaker is likely giving T-CPR instructions while the units are en route.

 ### Mental Health Analyses